 The role of China cannot be underestimated.
 China has long been a major contributor to the Silk Road Initiative, being the initiator.
 In the energy sector, China has played a central role in the integration of Eurasian power grids.
 Other countries are expected to join in due course.
 It has also been China that has invested the most capital in the spread and expansion of projects along the ancient arteries of the older Silk Road.
 While it is true that China would be one of the main beneficiaries of the new Silk Road, other nations along the corridor would also have much to gain from improved transportation networks.

 - Afghan companies can serve the various regions on the Asian continent.
-There are countless growth opportunities in every direction.
+There are countless growth opportunities in every direction in the natural resources sector and logistics.
 This should stimulate industrial growth.
-It can help to develop partnerships with companies and associations.
+Building new partnerships with companies and associations in Central Asia and along the Silk Road corridor can be critical to driving economic growth and attracting investment in electricity distribution, generation, and distributed energy solutions in Afghanistan.

-- The new Silk Road can be an opportunity for further growth for Afghanistan.
-China plays a key role in all of this.
-The growth of the Turkish economy can consolidate Afghanistan as a central hub between the West Asian and East Asian economies.
+- The new Silk Road can be an opportunity to promote economic growth in Afghanistan.
+China could play a key role in this, just as China has played an important role in development in other Central Asian countries.
+The growth of the Turkish economy can be a boon to the Afghan energy sector and help Afghanistan become a central hub between the West and East Asian economies.

-- Afghan businesses may take advantage of the enormous wealth of natural resources in the country.
+- Afghan businesses may take advantage of the enormous wealth of natural resources.
 Natural resources can be of great importance for the development of the country and play a crucial role in attracting foreign industry.